XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/transaction-basics/transaction-basics.md

 ## Example Executed Transaction with Metadata

 After a transaction has been submitted, you can check its status using the API, for example using the [tx command](tx.html).
+This shows the transaction instructions, its outcome, and the [metadata](transaction-metadata.html) of all changes that were made in the process of executing it.

 **Caution:** The success of a transaction is not final unless the transaction appears in a **validated** ledger with the result code `tesSUCCESS`.
 See also: [Finality of Results](finality-of-results.html).